 All suspicions, enquiries and external investigations are kept confidential and shared only with those who need to know.
-Any information is shared in line with guidance from the Staffordshire Safeguarding Board.
+Any information is shared in line with guidance from the local authority.
+All staff, students and volunteers are bound by confidentiality and any information will not be discussed out of work, or this will become a disciplinary matter.